cdl-geneseo/geneseo-dictionary/O/Over-Nine-Thousand.md

 # Over Nine Thousand

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Over Nine Thousand

 Created by  Unknown User (lav4), last modified by  Unknown User (ram19) on Nov 20, 2012

 adj: from a YouTube video of the cartoon Dragon Ball Z, now used to describe something that is cool, too hard or to express extreme circumstances.
 Obsolete as of Fall 2012 (Miller, N-R, 2012)